-As a result of COVID-19, the College of Nursing has had to modify the intake of students into the May 2020 Post-Degree BSN program and cancel the May 2021 intake of the Post-Degree BSN program.
-We encourage students to continue to take these prerequisite courses and apply for the May 2022 Post-Degree intake or alternatively, apply to the full Bachelor of Science in Nursing program.
+As a result of COVID-19, the College of Nursing is postponing the May 2022 intake of the Post-Degree BSN option.
+We encourage students to apply to the full Bachelor of Science in Nursing program in the upcoming year.
+If you have further questions please contact an academic advisor.

 The purpose of the Post-Degree Bachelor of Science in Nursing (PDBSN) option is to recognize previous university achievements of qualified students and give them the opportunity to earn a Bachelor of Science in Nursing (BSN) degree in a shortened period of time.
 It is available to students who have completed a baccalaureate degree, or have made significant progress toward a degree in another field.